codetower/es6-features/src/content.md

 ## WeakSet
 The `WeakSet` object lets you store weakly held objects in a collection.
-Objects without an reference will be garbage collected.
+Objects without a reference will be garbage collected.

 ```javascript
 var item = { a:"Potato"}